zense/IIITB-StudentKit/docs/faq.md

 2. **What is the last date to apply for a 100% refund at IIIT Bangalore?**

-  Please call the administration for the above information.The office hours are 10 AM to 5 PM with a lunch break in between from 12:30 - 2 PM (on weekdays).
+  Please call the administration for the above information.
+The office hours are 10 AM to 5 PM with a lunch break in between from 12:30 - 2 PM (on weekdays).